 Wing trimming is not a permanent solution.
 Each year when the bird molts, the new feathers that grow in will need to be trimmed as before.

 It is important to remember that when you trim the adult feathers, you are cutting through hollow quills.

 If you cut emerging pin feathers after the molt, you will cause pain and bleeding – it is vital to let the feathers grow out until the blood supply shuts down, leaving hollow quills.

 If you have exhibition birds, wing trimming will disqualify them from showing.

 There is a second technique to prevent chickens from flying.

 Brailing involves wrapping or binding the wing with some soft cord so the wing cannot be opened for flight.

 The most important points of brailing is to ensure the binding isn’t too tight and constricting the blood flow and secondly, removing the brail from the wing and applying to the other wing about every week or so.

-If you have exhibition birds that like to fly, brailing may be the answer.
-Of course, it stands to reason that if you trim or brail a bird they need to be kept secure from predators since they will not be able to escape.
+Brailing may be the answer if you have exhibition birds that like to fly.
+Of course, it stands to reason that if you trim or brail a bird they need to be kept secure from predators since it will not be able to escape.

 Interesting Chicken Flying Facts